 - Reliability: Free services can be less stable. you may have to reconnect frequently.

 If you’re in Canada and want ongoing privacy with fewer compromises, you might start with ProtonVPN Free for occasional use or Windscribe Free for broader access, then consider upgrading if your needs grow.
-Free vpn for edge download
+F5 vpn client version 2026

 Installing and managing a VPN extension in Edge